tbedford/Website-Test/source/about.md

 Although I enjoy coding I am **not** one of those coding geniuses you hear about.

-However, I _can_ code (just about) in Python and C. I have also worked with Java, Objective-C, and C++ in the recent past, and if I go way back, VAX-BASIC, F77, COBOL, and Z-80 assembly language (all thankfully long since forgotten)!
+However, I _can_ code in Python and C. I have also worked with Java, Objective-C, and C++ in the recent past, and if I go way back, VAX-BASIC, F77, COBOL, and Z-80 assembly language (all thankfully long since forgotten)!

 I once wrote an oil rig data aquisition system in TurboBASIC.
 It's still one of the most productive languages I have ever used.